 Again, they are specialized, so you wouldn’t use them in everyday photography or even in portrait/wedding shots (except for the posed shots like of the rings).
 Because they need to be focused so well, focusing times typically take longer than a typical Prime or Zoom Lens.

 Want to learn more?
-Here is a list of our recent blog posts related to camera lenses.
+Here is a list of articles related to camera lenses.

 - Camera Lenses Explained